 The hardest aspect of running a background check on yourself is choosing the best site to do it.
 There are dozens of public background checking sites available but some are much better than others.

-So, if you want to see what a background check on you will reveal, the three sites we recommend you use are:
+So, if you want to see what a background check on you will reveal, the two sites we recommend you use are:

 TruthFinder is an excellent background checking site with a terrific record of delivering detailed and accurate results.
 It excels at seeking out the correct information and in none of our tests did TruthFinder miss out anything of consequence.
 Our researchers were unanimous in their praise for its accuracy and they also liked its final reports which are very well structured and easy to follow.

 TruthFinder has a two-tier pricing structure.
 A one-month subscription starting from just $27.78 or you can opt to pay $23.02 for two months.
 This basic package will seek out the most key information including detailed criminal records.
 If you are happy to pay a little more for the premium package, this guarantees that TruthFinder will leave no stone unturned.